Nikkeljohn/python-game/README.md

 ```git commit -m “commit message”``` - This command was used to commit changes to the local repository queue ready for the final step.

 ```git push``` - This command was used to push all committed code to the remote repository on github.

+## Forking the repository on GitHub

+GitHub enables other developers (or whomever) to copy repositories so they can be viewed and changed without any edits affecting the original.

+To do this, the following steps are necessary:

+1. Log in to GitHub and locate the repository.

+2. Click the 'Fork' button at the top right to copy.

 ## Cloning the repository on GitHub